auxellbs/splconline.github.io/beconnected/index.md

 Thanks to a grant from [BeConnected](https://beconnected.esafety.gov.au/){:target="_blank"} and [The Good Things Foundation](https://www.goodthingsfoundation.org.au/what-we-do){:target="_blank"}, from July 2021 onwards for a limited time only, SPLC is offering FREE digital skills sessions for seniors!

-Please call us on 0459 571 736 or e-mail us admin@splc.org.au if you are interested in the free digita skills sessions below.
+Please call us on 0459 571 736 or e-mail us admin@splc.org.au if you are interested in these free digita skills sessions, or you can book yourself in by clicking the links below.

 ## Free 30-Min One-to-One Digital Skills Session